 Guidance and Notes on Submitting

 - Accepted contributions will be limited to one paper and/or poster abstract per author.
-Similarly, we aim to avoid more than 1 paper on a single initiative/project.
+Similarly, we aim to avoid more than one paper on a single initiative/project.

-- Papers from commercial providers will not be considered.
+- Submissions advertising commercial products and/or services will not be considered.